 Just Like Grandma’s Cooking – Maybe Better (shhhh)

-Because I couldn’t pick just one thing, I got the “veggies” sampler which let you choose a mix of sides.
+Because I couldn’t pick just one thing, I got the “veggies” sampler which lets you choose a mix of sides.
 Though they were listed as veggies, many options were much more.
-I tried squash casserole (it was my least favorite, but definitely interesting), green beans (so tasty!) and broccoli with cheese and rice (devoured this!).
+I tried squash casserole (it was my least favorite, but definitely interesting), green beans (so tasty!), and broccoli with cheese and rice (devoured this!).
 I also got a loaded baked potato.
-I definitely had a full meal leftover for lunch the next day.
-My date had an enormous caesar salad.
+I definitely had a full meal left over for lunch the next day.
+My date had an enormous Caesar salad.

 Things at our table had subsided to a simmer.
 I learned how my date was studying engineering at UNF and what his thoughts on OKCupid were.
 Our conversation quickly grew stilted.
 Our server was friendly and on this quiet night, only a few families and couples filled the restaurant.
 I saw a coworker from Web.com at what looked like a family birthday celebration.
 All different generations sat at the table and enjoyed each other’s company.
 I started ruminating about how when I return here I will sit outside by the river and order the pot roast.

 We skipped dessert and went our separate ways.
 While we would have a second tepid date playing paddle ball on the beach, it was not meant to be.
 There was nothing that would equal my first date with Michael.

 Two years and one wedding later I returned to this sweet spot on water.
 I returned for an amazing dinner with Michael and his parents, Donna and Paul.
 They were visiting from Virginia and closing on their forever home in Del Webb.
 We did sit inside and I didn't try the pot roast, but it was still epic.
 I loved the selection of dinner breads which included a sweet pumpkin bread, jalapeño cornbread and honey wheat bread.